SmartAdvisorOnline

 The BBC Connectivity Lab

-Key takeaway A VPN that works on one UK network can fail on another.
-That is why this lab combines your ISP route, VPN choice, and the expected result — so you can diagnose whether you have an iPlayer block, a weak VPN exit, or an ISP / network fingerprint problem.
+A VPN that works on one UK network can fail on another.
+This lab combines your ISP route, VPN choice, and the expected result - so you can diagnose whether you have an iPlayer block, a weak VPN exit, or an ISP / network fingerprint problem.

 📺 BBC Connectivity Lab